 Gary (Mr. Munday

 ) facilitates musical instrument teaching (guitar, bass, ukulele, percussion) and also organises marketing and press enquiries for the performing arts school.
-He studied at the BRIT school (London) in music and then an additional course in business.
-After obtaining a degree with emphasis on the sociology of music, he went on to obtain Qualified Teacher Status in Winchester.
-He is the founder and caller of Swanmore Samba Band
+He studied at the BRIT school (London) in music and after obtaining a degree with emphasis on the sociology of music, he went on to obtain Qualified Teacher Status in Winchester.
+Gary taught in the Primary Classroom for over 5 years before returning to his passion for music teaching.
+He is the founder and caller of Swan Samba

 , a fusion drumming and dancing band – Roynon’s largest and fastest growing class.
-His original music compositions have been featured on local and national radio and has gigged at hundreds of venues in the South of England.
+His original music compositions have been featured on local and national radio and has gigged at hundreds of venues across the South of England.
+He has also written freelance for various online and printed media in the UK and abroad, including guitar reviews.

 Miss Laura trained under Biddi and Rona Allen at Sarisbury Dance Centre gaining ISTD Advanced 2 Modern and Tap, Advanced 1 Ballet, RAD Intermediate Ballet and ISTD Intermediate Cecchetti Ballet.
 At the age of 17, Miss Laura took over Sarisbury Dance Centre which later became Laura Dunkley School of Dance & Performing Arts.
 Miss Laura gained her ISTD Ballet Associate under the late June Rycroft at ISTD Headquarters and then gained her DDI in Ballet, Tap & Modern.
 After selling her school in 2015 Miss Laura moved to Cornwall to teach Ballet & Jazz for Italia Conti Penzance.
 Now with a young family and back in the area, Miss Laura is delighted and excited to be joining Miss Sarah and her faculty.